Sambit Patra

-Sambit Patra (born 13 December 1974) is an Indian politician and has served as the National spokesperson of the Bharatiya Janata Party since 2014 and currently serving as a chairman in tourism department.
+Sambit Patra (born 13 December 1974) is an Indian politician and surgeon who serves as the Member of Parliament from the Puri constituency since 4 June 2024.
+He has served as the national spokesperson of the Bharatiya Janata Party since 2014 and currently serving as a chairman in tourism department since November 2021.
 Patra had his first job at Hindu Rao Hospital.
-He was appointed as an independent director of the board of Oil and Natural Gas Corporation Limited (ONGC) in 2017.
-On 30 November 2021, Patra was appointed as the Chairman of the India Tourism Development Corporation.
+He was appointed an independent director of the board of Oil and Natural Gas Corporation Limited (ONGC) in 2017.
+On 30 November 2021, Patra was appointed Chairman of the India Tourism Development Corporation.

-Early life
+Early life and education

 Patra was born in an Odia family to Rabindra Nath Patra on 13 December 1974 in Bokaro Steel City, then part of Dhanbad district of the state of Bihar, which is now a part of Bokaro district of Jharkhand.
 His father worked in the Bokaro Steel Plant.
 He did his primary and intermediate schooling in Chinmaya Vidyalaya, Bokaro.
-He did his MBBS from Veer Surendra Sai Institute of Medical Sciences and Research, Burla, Sambalpur, Odisha in 1997 and his Master of Surgery (MS) in General Surgery from Shri Ramachandra Bhanj Medical College, Cuttack, Utkal University in 2002.
-He Qualified UPSC Combined Medical Services in 2003 and joined Hindurav Hospital as a Medical Officer.
+He did his MBBS from Veer Surendra Sai Institute of Medical Sciences and Research at Sambalpur in 1997 and his Master of Surgery (MS) in General Surgery from Srirama Chandra Bhanja Medical College and Hospital at Cuttack in 2002.